Selena Gomez's First Coach Purchase Was Probably The Same As Yours

 Going back to that classic Selena look: how would you define that?

-"I’m definitely a red, white, and black kind of girl — I wear those colors on a daily basis.
-I’ll take a glance of closet and there’s barely any color, but there’s a lot of red."
+"I’m definitely a red, white, and black kind of girl — I wear those colours on a daily basis.
+I’ll take a glance of closet and there’s barely any colour, but there’s a lot of red."
 What's one thing people always ask you about your style?

 "People ask about the go-to things I wear.
 For me, that's a good pair of jeans that fit me perfectly: I'll wear them over and over again, usually with a crop top and sneakers."
 What's the most valuable thing about personal style you've learned?